 - High school juniors from diverse socio-economic, racial and ethnic backgrounds who successfully complete the Exposure experience will be invited to apply for the Immersion experience, a 10-day, experiential learning workshop on Elon University’s campus with travel, lodging, meal and instructional expenses paid for by EJP.

 Anyone may apply to take part in the Exposure experience.
-There is no cost, although participants will need to have access to technology for attending virtual sessions and completing assessments.
+There is no cost, although participants will need to have access to technology for accessing virtual sessions and completing assessments.

 Michelle Balmeo, MJE, advises The Whirlwind student news magazine and website at West Albany High School in Albany, Oregon.
 Balmeo relocated to Oregon almost five years ago and helped a group of students revive a dead program, bringing back a newspaper with a history of 100+ years.
 Prior to that, she spent 11 years guiding her students in California’s Silicon Valley through the digital evolution from 16-page tabloid newspaper to magazine to website with multimedia storytelling.
 Balmeo has received recognition as an NSPA Pioneer, a Dow Jones News Fund Distinguished Adviser, and California Journalism Educator of the Year.
 She is a contributor to the JEA Digital Media Committee’s online site jeadigitalmedia.org and authored the Design and Visual/Multimedia chapters of the high school textbook “Journalism: Publishing Across Media.”

-Balmeo will lead the Photojournalism & Multimedia Broadcast module.
+Balmeo leads the Photojournalism & Multimedia Broadcast module.

 Kimetris Baltrip oversees award-winning publications as a journalism and yearbook teacher at The Kinkaid School in Houston.
 Prior to working in scholastic journalism, she taught in the A.Q.
 Miller School of Journalism and Mass Communications at Kansas State University for 13 years.
 She has worked for The New York Times and Houston Chronicle and has more than 20 years’ experience as an educator.
 In 2016, she won a national award from the Association for Education in Journalism and Mass Communications and she mentored Rolling Stone’s 35th annual college journalism award winner whose project from her class was broadcast by an affiliate of National Public Radio.
 Her professional experience includes serving as a public relations practitioner, newspaper editor and reporter, and contributor to several magazines.